 Europe.
 Europe is the second smallest of the seven continents covering roughly 2% of the earth’s surface.

 The name 'Europe’ has long been thought to have been derived from the ancient myth of Zeus and Europa.
 According to this tale, the great god Zeus, seeing the lovely Phoenician princess Europa bathing (or, according to other versions, playing with her handmaidens) by the sea shore, transformed himself into a magnificent white bull and slowly approached her from the sea.
 Europe.
 Europe.
 The Ancient World.
 E pluribus unum: "out of many – one".

 How can we be happy?
 Does the universe have a purpose?
 Greek philosophers approached the big questions of life sometimes in a genuine scientific way, sometimes in mystic ways, but always in an imaginative fashion.
 Pythagoras considered a charlatan for claiming the doctrine of reincarnation, a half-naked Socrates haranguing people in the street with provocative and unanswerable questions, Aristotle tutoring great generals: these are examples of how Greek thinkers dared to question traditional conventions and to challenge the prejudices of their age, sometimes putting their own lives at stake.
-Greek Philosophy as an independent cultural genre began around 600 BCE, and its insights still persist to our times.
 Ancient Rome - Classical Literature.
 Greek History.
 Ancient Greece Timeline According to archaeological and historical sources the story of Greece began deep in prehistory, and has continued to our days.